elliotchance/gedcom/README.md

-`github.com/elliotchance/gedcom` is a GEDCOM decoder that aims to support all GEDCOM files regardless of the version or propritary extensions by parsing the GEDCOM file into a generic nested structure.
+`github.com/elliotchance/gedcom` is a GEDCOM decoder that aims to support all GEDCOM files regardless of the version or proprietary extensions by parsing the GEDCOM file into a generic nested structure.

 Example